MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-files.md

     ![Screenshot of Review and finish section filled out.](media/restricted-mode-files-review.jpg "Screenshot of Review and finish section filled out")

-    You'll see the following confirmation screen.
+8. If you see the following confirmation screen, you'll know the user was added correctly.
+Select **Close**.

     ![Screenshot with user added highlighted.](media/restricted-mode-files-confirmation.jpg "Screenshot with user added highlighted")